ishehadeh/smp/report/progress.typ

 parser it may be used to hold error information and syntax trivia (such as whitespace, keywords, etc.).

 == Typechecking

 Typechecking is performed via recursive descent of the AST.
 The typecher annotates each node with type information.
-There is no type inference.

-This part of the compiler is the biggest, and least developed.
-The current implementation is mostly in a single, rough 1,000 line file.
-Every node has a transformer method, which first recurses to the child nodes, by calling their transformers, then based on the result add's its own type information.
+The typechecker accepts the tree produced by the parser, that is - a tree with no extra data attached.
+It produces a tree with with type information attached to each node.
+Errors are included alongside this type information, but they don't preclude each node getting a type.
+So in the case of an invalid operation, like `1 + "a"`, the type checker will add an error, then choose a valid type that the parent node may reference.

 == Code Generation